adriaaguilar2025/Videogame_Bugs_bunny_Crazy_Castle_3/README.md

 2D replica of the classic *Bugs Bunny Crazy Castle 3* for GameBoy Color.
 Developed in **C++** using **OpenGL** as a university project for the Videogames (VJ) course at FIB (UPC).

+This repository was created and edited after the project submission.
+The repository where it was originally developed is: https://github.com/AdriaAG05/Bugs_Bunny_crazy_castle3.git

 ## 🎮 Gameplay Demo

 https://github.com/user-attachments/assets/987950a2-3eb8-416e-b113-753964d8ef1a